11 smart steps to get a job with no experience

 If you are a student who needs a part-time job, then you should check with your college/university.
 Most schools have part-time job programs that will put you through a selection and consideration process.

-My advice on how to find a job with no experience
+My experience finding a job with no professional background

 Sure, having work experience is great.
 It’s important and employers definitely see it as an advantage.
 But it is just one of many other important things